Updates

 Pikaframes is the underrated one โ€” especially for product people

 Upload a starting image and an ending image.
 Pika generates the motion between them.
 I uploaded a product packshot and a lifestyle image of the same product in use.
 Clean animated transition in under 60 seconds, clean enough to use in a social ad without any additional editing.
-If you work in product marketing and you’ve ever wished you could show a product “coming to life” without hiring a motion designer, this is your feature.
-I’d honestly start here on the free plan before touching anything else.

 The Pikaffects panel.
 These cost 15โ€“18 credits per clip.
 They’re the reason people subscribe.